 Section 67 of the Employment Rights Act 1996 states that suitable alternative work should be offered, if available, on the same terms and conditions, before suspension from work is considered.

-Workplace (Health, Safety and Welfare) Regulations 1992
+Workplace (Health Safety and Welfare) Regulations

-The Act requires no length of service qualification and gives protective rights to a broad range of employees, including contract, agency and apprentice workers.
-A breach of the Equality Act could lead to civil liability.
+The Act requires no length of service qualification and gives protective rights to a broad range of workers, including contract, agency and apprentice workers.
+A breach of the Act could lead to civil liability.